ci-companeros/lazydog/README.md

 >
 > *Output*: Site maps, user flow diagrams, and a clear blueprint of how the application will be structured.

+The platform features user authentication, resource categorization, and search functionality, allowing users to interact with educational content.
+Logged-in users can submit resources, rate them, and leave comments, creating a feedback loop for what content is most helpful.

 <details>
   <summary><strong>Platform Structure</strong></summary>